pmdtechnologies/SampleYOLO/README.md

 The yolo related code is based on [this code](https://github.com/arunponnusamy/object-detection-opencv/blob/master/yolo_opencv.py).

 ## How to install
 You need the Royale Python Wrapper and Python (Version 3.7).
+To use the python wrapper you need to set the variable `ROYALE_DIR` (line 31 in sample_yolo.py) to the python folder inside your royale installation.

 This sample requires a few python libraries: OpenCV, Numpy, Matplotlib You can easily install them via pip.